best privacy and security apps (1)

 Mcafee

 The app has separate features to suit the different needs of iOS and Android devices.
-This ensures that the Mcafee system is able to protect your device against the latest phishing and malware attacks.
-The iOS version will also scan your device for the latest updates so your phone is fully protected.
+This ensures that the McAfee system can protect your device against the latest phishing and malware attacks.

 Available on: iOS & Android